-Recently the recursive LSTM (S-LSTM) (\cite{LSTMOverTree}) structure was proposed where the authors extend the sequential LSTM to tree structures, in which a memory cell can reflect the historical memories of multiple child cells or multiple descendant cells in a recursive process. \cite{enhancingCombining} have performed an in depth analysis of the strengths and weaknesses of sequential and recursive structures for a neural language modelling task; and found syntactical relationships such as structure and logic in the input data are best captured via a recursive LSTM structure (i.e. S-LSTM), where as when encoding the semantics of sentences, sequential LSTM models provide state-of-the-art results.
+Recently the recursive LSTM (S-LSTM) \citep{LSTMOverTree} was proposed where the authors extend the sequential LSTM to tree structures, in which a memory cell can reflect the historical memories of multiple child cells or multiple descendant cells in a recursive process.
+The authors in \cite{enhancingCombining} have performed an in depth analysis of the strengths and weaknesses of sequential and recursive structures for a neural language modelling task; and found syntactical relationships, such as structure and logic in the input data are best captured via a recursive LSTM (i.e. S-LSTM).
+In contrast when encoding the semantics of sentences, sequential LSTM models provide state-of-the-art results.
 The proposed model is illustrated in Fig \ref{fig:fig1} (b).
-Our approach eschews the sequence representation in favour of a tree-based approach, which is motivated by the positive characteristics that the S-LSTM architecture exhibits such as feature compression power and the preservation of semantic relationships among data.
-A detailed analysis of the architecture in comparison to state-of-the-art methods is provided in Section 3.3.
+Motivated by the positive characteristics that the S-LSTM architecture exhibits such as feature compression power and the preservation of semantic relationships among data, our approach eschews a sequence representation in favour of a tree-based approach.
+A detailed analysis of the architecture in comparison to state-of-the-art methods is presented in Section \ref{Relation_to_current_state_of_the_art}.